 Studies have shown that it is better to hire someone who is BETTER at you to do things in the business that aren’t your core strengths.

-Your time is better spent supervising other experts to sue their skill to help promote your vision.
+Your time is better spent supervising other experts to use their skills to help promote your vision.
 That way you can spend your time working on the things you are an expert at and better those core strengths that you have.

 Don’t wait until you have four degrees in writing to begin writing your book.
 Utilize your strengths and put your best foot forward WHILE working on your weaknesses.
 Facts are nobody knows everything.
 There is never too much learning to be done.